Intiser/WrittenTestBongo/Answer3/answer3.md

 To go fast forward I will jump ahead of the current time.
 So for each press I will get the current time and jump much ahead of that.
 Though there are some issues with default videoview of android so I may need to handle it in different way.
-But the basic idea of what I want to do is here:
+But the basic idea of what I want to do is given below.
+Assumed that it will be execute for each press.
+For long press the given method will be executed multiple times.

 ```
 void forwardButtonPressed(){